The Story Behind Duane Smith Custom Seats

 2006 Road Glide ridden for 1 year 26,470 miles

 2008 Road Glide ridden for 14 months 29,740 miles

-In other words I love to ride long distances, I love to see what is on the other side of the nearest hill, and I live for 1000 mile days.
-Thatís how and why I know what makes a good seat.
-That experience is what allows me to build you a great seat.
+In other words, I love to ride long distances, I love to see what is on the other side of the nearest hill and live for 1000-mile days.
+That’s how and why I know what makes a good seat, and I use that experience to build you a great motorcycle seat.

 Since the original publication of this website in 2009, I’ve purchased adventure bikes and have been adventure riding.
 This experience has given me an even greater understanding of seats and how they are designed to make riding even more comfortable.
 So, check out my gallery, and then give me a call to get started on your new seat.
 Happy riding!